Bert0ns/an2dl-challenge-1/readme.md

 Analizzare l'Autocorrelazione: L'autocorrelazione misura quanto un punto in una serie temporale sia simile a un punto precedente (un "lag" o ritardo).
 Analizzando l'autocorrelazione per diversi ritardi, potete scoprire i "cicli naturali" o la "memoria" intrinseca dei vostri dati.
 Scegliere la window_size: Se il grafico dell'autocorrelazione mostra che la correlazione cala significativamente dopo, ad esempio, 25 passi, significa che i dati più vecchi di 25 passi hanno poca influenza su quelli attuali.
 Una window_size molto più grande (come 100) potrebbe costringere il modello a imparare da dati rumorosi o irrilevanti, peggiorando le performance o aumentando inutilmente la complessità.
 I picchi nel grafico, invece, suggeriscono le lunghezze di finestra ottimali.

+## ADVICE 12/11 - Time Feature Engineering
+“Not only what happens, but when.
+Time, not just an index, but a feature it is.”

+Your signal, bare it is.
+But the 'when', rich context it gives.
+Is it the hour of the day?
+The day of the week?
+The start of the month?
+These are not numbers, but cycles.
+Transform this 'hour' into a feature.
+And if it is a category ('Monday'), in the embedding space, its true meaning let it learn.